Patricio Manuel: Career

 Manuel made his professional debut on a Golden Boy Promotions event on December 8, 2018 in Indio, California, scoring a four-round unanimous decision victory over Hugo Aguilar, with all three judges scoring the bout 39–37.
 Aguilar only knew of Manuel's transition two days prior to the bout.
 He stated "For me it's very respectable ...
 It doesn't change anything for me.
 In the ring he wants to win and I want to win too."

 In May 2019, Manuel was a keynote speaker at the launch event for the San Francisco 49ers LGBTQ+ and allies fan club, held at Levi's Stadium.

 In September 2019, Manuel became the new face of Everlast boxing equipment.

 In March 2023, Manuel won his second professional bout against Hien Huynh by technical decision (cut caused by a headclash).

 In June 2023, Manuel participated in Golden Boy Fight Night where he won by unanimous decision against Alexander Gutierrez.

 In April 2024, Manuel participated again in Golden Boy Fight Night and was knocked out (TKO) after 21 seconds into the first round by his opponent Joshua Bryan Reyes.
 The bout, part of the Golden Boy Fight Night card at Fantasy Springs Resort Casino, marked a significant moment as Manuel, the first openly transgender boxer in U.S. history, faced his most accomplished opponent to date.

+In July 2026, Manuel announced his retirement from boxing.

 Transition

-Manuel identified as a man after being a five-time national amateur champion, as well as competing in the 2012 Women's U.S. Olympic Trials.
+Manuel came out as a trans man after being a five-time national amateur champion, as well as competing in the 2012 Women's U.S. Olympic Trials.
 Manuel was eliminated from those trials after being forced to withdraw due to receiving a shoulder injury.
 He began his transition with hormone treatments in 2013, and he had top surgery in Salt Lake City in 2014.